 A good example of this is provided by texts involving direct speech.
-When direct reference is made to a character overtly speaking in a text (he said "the cat is over there"), it is thought to evoke a more vivid experience of the storyworld than if the same overt speech is only indirectly referred to (he said that the cat is over there).
-It has been suggested that the purpose of such constructions is to demonstrate (and thus depict) a situation, rather than merely describe it (Clark and Gerrig, 1990).
-Evidence that this could resemble hearing an actual voice is provided by Yao, Belin, & Scheepers (2011), who compared fMRI responses in auditory cortex for participants silently reading short stories which contained either direct or indirect reference to speech.
-While both kinds of speech activated auditory cortex, direct speech was associated with a greater response than indirect speech in voice-selective regions of the right superior and middle temporal lobe (as defined by a separate auditory localiser task; Belin et al., 2000).
-As the stories were very short (3-4 sentences in total) and participants were not prompted to imagine the voices, characters, or stories in any specific way, this suggests that fairly minimal textual markers for direct speech can elicit a response in cortical regions that are selective for voice perception.
+When direct reference is made to a character overtly speaking in a text (he said, "the cat is over there"), it is thought to evoke a more vivid experience of the storyworld than if the same overt speech is only indirectly referred to (be said that the cat is over there).
+It has been suggested that the purpose of such constructions is to demonstrate (and thus depict) a situation, rather than merely describe it (Clark & Gerrig, 1990).
+Evidence that this could resemble hearing an actual voice is provided by Yao et al. (2011), who compared fMRI responses in auditory cortex for participants silently reading short stories that contained either direct or indirect reference to speech.
+Although both kinds of speech activated auditory cortex, direct speech was associated with a greater response than indirect speech in voice-selective regions of the right superior and middle temporal lobe (as defined by a separate auditory localizer task; Belin, Zatorre, Lafaille, Ahad, & Pike, 2000).
+As the stories were very short (three to four sentences in total) and participants were not prompted to imagine the voices, characters, or stories in any specific way, this suggests that fairly minimal textual markers for direct speech can elicit a response in cortical regions that are selective for voice perception.

 If direct speech in text can prompt this kind of reaction, a second question is why readers appear to respond in this way.
-In a separate study, Yao et al. (2012) observed similarly enhanced responses in voice-selective regions for direct speech quotations when they were being read by a monotonous voice.
+In a separate study, Yao, Belin, and Scheepers (2012) observed similarly enhanced responses in voiceselective regions for direct speech quotations when they were being read by a monotonous voice.
 Building on Barsalou's theory of embodied cognition (Barsalou, 2008), they suggested that auditory cortex activation may have a role in constructing a perceptual simulation of the emotional prosody and intonation of the speaker's voice, given that such information is either absent or diminished in the case of both silent reading and monotonous listening.
-This would not rule out perceptual simulation during other kinds of silent reading, but characterises direct reference as a cue to simulate suprasegmental and communicative properties of speech from text (Yao et al., 2011; 2012).
+This would not rule out perceptual simulation during other kinds of silent reading but characterizes direct reference as a cue to simulate suprasegmental and communicative properties of speech from text (Yao et al., 2011, 2012).